B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Abstract

 \section{Abstract}

-Human Activity Recognition (HAR), based on machine and deep learning algorithms is considered one of the most promising technologies to monitor professional and daily life activities for different categories of people (e.g., athletes, elderly, kids, employers) in order to provide a variety of services related, for example to well-being, empowering of technical performances, prevention of risky situation, and educational purposes.
-However, the analysis of the effectiveness and the efficiency of HAR methodologies suffers from the lack of a standard workflow, which might represent the baseline for the estimation of the quality of the developed pattern recognition models.
+Human Activity Recognition (HAR), based on machine and deep learning algorithms, is considered one of the most promising technologies to monitor professional and daily life activities for different categories of people (e.g., athletes, elderly, kids, employers) in order to provide a variety of services related, for example to well-being, empowering of technical performances, prevention of risky situation, and educational purposes.
+However, at the state of the art, we lack a standard workflow that acts as a baseline for estimating the effectiveness and the efficiency of HAR methodologies, and thus evaluating their quality.
 This makes the comparison among different approaches a challenging task.
 In addition, researchers can make mistakes that, when not detected, definitely affect the achieved results.
-To mitigate such issues, this paper proposes an open-source automatic and highly configurable framework, named B-HAR, for the definition, standardization, and development of a baseline framework in order to evaluate and compare HAR methodologies.
-It implements the most popular data processing methods for data preparation and the most commonly used machine and deep learning pattern recognition models.
+To mitigate such issues, this paper proposes an open-source, highly configurable framework, named B-HAR (Baseline-HAR), for the automatic definition and implementation of a baseline workflow that supports researchers in evaluating and comparing HAR approaches.
+B-HAR implements the most popular data processing methods for data preparation and the most commonly used machine and deep learning pattern recognition models.
+Moreover, B-HAR provides the capability to integrate user-defined machine/deep learning models by maintaining the data pre-processing steps unaltered.
+B-HAR has been validated on 9 of the most famous HAR datasets containing data perceived by different sensor types (i.e., inertial, physiological, and environmental) positioned at different human body or environment points.